Anuradhapura: Prehistoric and Early Settlement (before 4th century BCE)

 Even though, historical chronicle Mahāvaṃsa (5th century CE) place founding of the city in the 5th century BC, the archaeological data from the excavation of the citadel area of the old city puts the date of the human settlement as far back as the 10th century BC.
 According to these excavations, protohistoric Iron Age of the city spans from 900 - 600 BCE, with the appearance of iron technology, pottery, the horse, domestic cattle and paddy cultivation.
 In the time period 700-600 BCE, the settlement in Anuradhapura had grown over an area of at least 50 ha.
 Irrigable and fertile land surround the city, strategically situated with major ports northwest and northeast of the island.
-The city also benefited from dense jungle surroundings, providing a natural defense from invaders.
+The city also benefited from dense jungle surroundings, providing a natural defence from invaders.

-Excavation at Anuradhapura has unearthed Plain Grey Ware (in North India associated with Painted Gray Ware (PGW) pottery during vedic period) from the 'Basal early historic' period of Anuradhapura (600-500 BCE) showing connections with North India.
+Excavation at Anuradhapura has unearthed Plain Grey Ware (in North India associated with Painted Grey Ware (PGW) pottery during vedic period) from the 'Basal early historic' period of Anuradhapura (600-500 BCE) showing connections with North India.

 Anuradhapura as the Ancient Capital (4th century BCE – 11th century CE)

 Details of city's development in the early historic period, spanning from 500 to 250 BCE can be found in Sinhalese Chronicles.
 According to these records, King Pandukabhaya formally planned the city with gates and quarters for traders.
-The city at the time covered an area of one square kilometer, making it one of the largest cities in the entire Asian continent at the time.
+The city at the time covered an area of one square kilometre, making it one of the largest cities in the entire Asian continent at the time.
 The city was largely deserted after the invasion by the Chola Tamil Hindu king Rajaraja I in 993 CE and his son Rajendra I in 1014 CE.
 According to Culavamsa (6th century CE-18th century CE), Anuradhapura was "utterly destroyed in every way by the Chola army.
 Still, the place was continuously inhabited after this event as indicated by records of visitors to the island such as Robert Knox and others.
 Thus, the city was the longest-serving Sinhalese capital of Sri Lanka from the 5th century BCE (437 BCE) until the 11th century CE (1017 CE) flourishing for around 1,500 years.

-Medieval Period and Decline (11th – 16th centuries)
+Medieval Period and Decline

 The city's prominence declined following invasions by South Indian dynasties, notably the Chola conquest in 993 CE.
 Although the political centre shifted to Polonnaruwa, Anuradhapura remained a vital religious site, continuing to attract Buddhist pilgrims.

-Colonial Restoration and Archaeological Work (17th – early 20th centuries)
+Colonial Restoration and Archaeological Work (10th – early 20th centuries)

 European interest in Anuradhapura resurged in the 17th century, with accounts from travelers like Robert Knox and John Davy documenting the ruins.
 In the late 19th century, British colonial authorities initiated archaeological surveys and restoration projects, recognising the site's historical and religious significance.